SciRuby/sciruby.com/source/_posts/2017-08-29-gsoc-2017-support-to-import-export-of-more-formats.markdown

 > And they are all honourable men."

-The second part of daru-io is the collection of Exporters that ship with it.
+The second part of [daru-io](https://github.com/athityakumar/daru-io) is the collection of Exporters that ship with it.
 Exporters are used to write the data in a DataFrame, to a file / database.
-These are the Exporters being supported by v0.1.0 of daru-io : Avro, CSV, Excel, JSON, RData, RDS, SQL.
+These are the Exporters being supported by v0.1.0 of daru-io :

   - General file formats : CSV, Excel (xls), JSON.
   - Special file formats : Avro, RData, RDS.